-The plan's dental network is Preferred Dentist.
-We pay benefits toward the lesser of the allowable amount or the dentist's actual charge for services whether you receive services from an in-network or out-of-network dentist.
-There are three differences:
+The plan's dental networks are Preferred Dentist in the state of Alabama and Access Plus Dental outside the state of Alabama.
+We pay benefits toward the lesser of the allowable amount or the dentist's actual charge for services.

-- All in-network dentists agree our payment is payment in full except for your deductible and coinsurance.
-If you are covered under another group dental plan, an in-network dentist may bill that plan for any difference between the allowable amount and his usual charge for a service. - Out-of-network dentists may charge you the difference between the allowable amount and their billed charges. - In-network dentists may not collect their fee for plan benefits from you except for deductibles and coinsurance.
-They must bill us first except for services which are not plan benefits, such as implants.
+- All in-network dentists agree our payment is payment in full for covered services except for your deductible, coinsurance and amounts exceeding the calendar year maximum when applicable.
+If you are covered under another dental plan, an in-network dentist may bill that plan for any difference between the allowable amount and his usual charge for a service. - In-network dentists may not collect their fee for plan benefits from you except for deductibles and coinsurance.
+They must bill us first except for services which are not included in plan benefits. - There is no coverage under the plan for services provided by out-of-network dentists.
+You will be responsible for payment of the full amount of the dentist's actual charges.